Targets for Flavor-Violating Top Decay: Experimental Observables

 The quark flavor-conserving Wilson coefficients $C_{e\mu uu}^{LR}$ and $C_{e\mu uu}^{RR}$ contribute at the tree level to $\mu$ to $e$ conversion.
 Similarly, at the one loop level, the corresponding coefficients with top and charm quarks contribute.
 Example Feynman diagrams are shown in Figure~\ref{fig:mu2e}.

 The SINDRUM bound leads to a constraint on the Wilson coefficients of the lepton flavor-violating operators involving top quarks at the level of~\cite{Garosi:2023yxg}

 The corresponding constraints on the Wilson coefficients with up or charm quarks are at least as stringent.
-Future bounds from Mu2e and COMET will probe even smaller Wilson coefficients at the level of $\Lambda \gtrsim 10^3$\,TeV to $10^4$\,TeV depending on the operator~\cite{Haxton:2024lyc}.
-These scales are much larger then the ones of the other operators we will discuss in this paper.
+Future bounds from Mu2e and COMET will probe even smaller Wilson coefficients at the level of $\Lambda \gtrsim 10^3$\,TeV to $10^4$\,TeV depending on the operator~\cite{Haxton:2024lyc} (see also~\cite{Davidson:2020hkf}).
+These scales are much larger than the ones of the other operators we will discuss in this paper.

-Lepton flavor-violating operators can in principle also be constrained by other low-energy processes, like the $\mu\to e\gamma$ decay~\cite{MEGII:2023ltw} and the $\mu\to 3e$ decay~\cite{SINDRUM:1987nra}, as well as by LHC searches for non-standard $e\mu$ production~\cite{Angelescu:2020uug, ATLAS:2020tre, CMS:2022fsw}.
+Lepton flavor-violating operators can, in principle, also be constrained by other low-energy processes, like the $\mu\to e\gamma$ decay~\cite{MEGII:2023ltw} and the $\mu\to 3e$ decay~\cite{SINDRUM:1987nra}, as well as by LHC searches for non-standard $e\mu$ production~\cite{Angelescu:2020uug, ATLAS:2020tre, CMS:2022fsw}.
 However, these constraints are much weaker than the one coming from $\mu\to e$ conversion, and we do not consider them in the following.
 Lepton flavor-violating operators can also be constrained by $B$ decays.
 However, as we will argue in section \ref{sec:Bdecay}, these constraints are again much weaker than the constraints from $\mu\to e$ transitions.

+We also checked if quark and lepton flavor violating operators can be probed by $\mu \to e$ conversion.
+In fact, the Wilson coefficients $C_{\mu e t q}^{LR}$, $C_{\mu e t q}^{RR}$, $C_{e \mu t q}^{LR}$, and $C_{e \mu t q}^{RR}$ contribute through 1-loop $W$ exchange to $(\mu e)(dd)$ operators and thus can be constrained using limits on $\mu \to e$ conversion rates\footnote{We thank Lorenzo Calibbi for pointing this out.}.
+Although such loop contributions to $\mu \to e$ conversion are suppressed by small CKM elements and quark masses, we find interesting constraints.
+Using the results from~\cite{Davidson:2020hkf} we find for the quark flavor-violating Wilson coefficients with right-handed charm quarks

+only slightly weaker than the bounds from $B$ decays discussed in section~\ref{sec:Bdecay}.
+For the quark flavor-violating Wilson coefficients with right-handed up quarks, we do not find meaningful bounds from $\mu \to e$ conversion.

 We conclude that because of the stringent constraints from $\mu\to e$ conversion, the Wilson coefficients $C_{e\mu qq}^{LR}$, $C_{e\mu qq}^{RR}$, $C_{e\mu tt}^{LR}$, and $C_{e\mu tt}^{RR}$ are not relevant for our analysis and we will largely neglect them in the following sections.